-In her new concert at the Vivian Beaumont Theater, Barbara Cook reflects a little ruefully on her Broadway career, which hit its stride in the early 1950s.
+Early in her new concert at the Vivian Beaumont Theater, Barbara Cook reflects a little ruefully on her Broadway career, which hit its stride in the early 1950s.
+“I wish someone had told me it was the golden age of musical comedy,” she says.
+“I would have had more fun.”
+That wistful tone, nostalgic and slightly tinctured with regret, infuses several of the songs Cook performs here, but the effect is anything but dispiriting.
 The best years of the Broadway musical may be long past, but the magic of that era blooms again whenever this peerless performer takes to the stage: Barbara Cook is a golden age unto herself.

 Cook is now 76.
 Her voice has ripened and matured with age, but it has lost very little of its purity and polish.
 Life and experience have buffed its edges, embossing its bright, golden tone with a dusky patina that only enhances her expressive abilities.
 As with the finest American pop singers — Billie Holiday and Judy Garland spring to mind — any diminution in the quality of the sound is more than made up for in the quality of the singing.
 The ingenue who once amazed Broadway with her extraordinary range may no longer be able to trill out a string of high C’s, but that youngster could never hit the wide range of emotional notes the mature Cook can, certainly not with the grace, generosity and ease that mark every moment of this spellbinding concert.